Why Your Business Needs Multilingual Customer Support

 When it comes to multilingual support, track things like:

-• How fast your team responds in each language
+- How fast does your team respond in each language

 These metrics will tell you if your support is actually working or if something’s getting lost in translation.